pokhym/binCynth/gen_ex/README.md

 We will use `Triton` (`https://github.com/JonathanSalwan/Triton`) as a CPU emulator to emulate the program and get the input output values.
 This is based on `unicorn` (`unicorn` (`https://github.com/unicorn-engine/unicorn/`) which in tuern is based upon QEMU.

+Additionall we also use `lief` (`https://lief-project.github.io/`) to easily process ELF binaries for Linux systems.

 From this, we will extract

 1. The registers read and written per instruction + values